smartiniOnGitHub/fastify-cloudevents/README.md

 ## Requirements

-Fastify ^1.1.0 , Node.js 8.15.x or later.
+Fastify ^2.1.0 , Node.js 8.15.x or later.
-Note that plugin releases 0.x and 1.x are for Fastify 1.x, plugin releases 2.x are for Fastify 2.x, etc.
+Note that plugin releases 2.x are for Fastify 2.x, etc.

 ## Note